Awards

 The nomination should comprise:

-(not to exceed 1,000 words) from the MA (or other nominating institution). addressing how the nominee has met the criteria for the award, signed by the President, CEO or other appointed officer
+(not to exceed 1,000 words) from the Member (or other nominating institution). addressing how the nominee has met the criteria for the award, signed by the President, CEO or other appointed officer

 (e.g. close personal relationship) if there is found to be a conflict of interest that has not been declared, the nomination will be set aside